-UPMC Susquehanna welcomes Elizabeth Bradley, PA-C, to the team of skilled providers at SH Ear, Nose, and Throat in Williamsport.
+UPMC Susquehanna welcomes Kathryn Morton, MD, to Ear, Nose, and Throat (ENT) of UPMC Susquehanna in Williamsport.